-In accordance with IFRS 1, "First-Time Adoption of International Financial Reporting Standards", adopted by General Resolution No. 562/09 of the CNV, the information provided below has been prepared based on the IFRS that are expected to be applicable at December 31, 2012, which is the end of year in which IFRS will be applied for first time.
-It should be noted that the Shareholders' equity as of January 1, June 30 and December 31, 2011, and the Net income for the year ended December 31, 2011 and for the six-month and three-month periods ended June 30, 2011, prepared according to IFRS, resulting from the reconciliations included below, could be modified to the extent that, at December 31, 2012, the applicable standards were different from those that were considered for the preparation of such reconciliations.
+In accordance with IFRS 1, "First-Time Adoption of International Financial Reporting Standards", adopted by General Resolution No. 562/09 of the CNV, the information provided below has been prepared based on the IFRS applicable as of December 31, 2012.
 In addition, and in accordance to IFRS 1, the date of transition to IFRS is January 1, 2011 (the "transition date").